Bat Removal East Lake

 Bat Extermination vs. Bat Removal

-To remove bats we employ a process called exclusion.
+Exclusion is a method of removing bats.
 We first find out where the bats are getting inside and seal those openings shut.
-A one-way door is installed once they are no longer able to enter.
+Once they have no way of entering, a one-way door will be installed.
 This allows them to leave, but they cannot re-enter.
 This process is not for the faint of heart so It is best to contact a professional who has experience in this field.

 Bat Damage